-Reality began to set in: gaining ”just a few pounds” every year, I became fatter and fatter, and I started to fear for my future.
-I was 37 with a host of medical issues: diabetes, hypertension, sleep apnea, gout, joint pain, constant indigestion, and acid reflux.
+Reality began to set in.
+Gaining “just a few pounds” every year, I became fatter and fatter, until I started to fear for my future.
+I was 37 with a host of medical issues: Type II diabetes, hypertension, sleep apnea, gout, joint pain, constant indigestion, and acid reflux.
 Simple tasks like putting on socks, climbing a flight of stairs, fitting into an airplane seat or booth at a restaurant, and getting out of bed became big challenges for me.
 Every afternoon I would have a sugar crash, leaving me with little energy to get through the rest of the day.
 I was always sweaty and tired.
 I began avoiding the outdoors and eventually just avoiding life.

 At one point it became apparent I might never live to see life beyond my 40s.
 In 2010, I sought to change all that once and forever.
-I joined a group support system.
-They helped me from a behavioural point of view, while I sought out the tangible pieces I needed to lose the weight.
-By August of 2011, I had gotten down to 170 pounds and I have been maintaining that weight ever since.
+By August of 2011, I had gotten down to 170 pounds and I have been maintaining that weight since.

 Ironically, what I thought would be my biggest liability in losing weight —my passion for food — turned out to be my strongest asset.
 I was able to take my passion for creating culinary creations and adapt them to add a nutritional twist.
 Using my culinary training, many thousands of hours of Food Network viewing, my constant yearning for dietary information, and my expansive cookbook collection, I discovered how to create healthy, satisfying meals that did not leave me feeling deprived.
 I transformed myself from an eat-everything-in-sight foodie to a healthy foodie.